How to Make Pumpkin Slime

 If you aren’t a fan of pumpkin seeds and generally throw the insides of a pumpkin away, stop!
-Use the insides to make this slime that is sure to be gross and fun in time for the spooky holiday.
+Use the insides to make pumpkin slime that is sure to be gross and fun in time for the spooky holiday.
 Carving pumpkins is a yearly family activity so it was neat to extend that activity with other fun using supplies we had on hand.

 - 2 bottles of clear Elmer’s glue